Matthew Berk • April 05, 2021

 For example, critics argue that in some cases, exporters may be guaranteed a “fair” price, but neither the farms they represent nor their laborers necessarily benefit.
 Other critics point out that the economic benefits inherent in the idea of fair trade are largely dissipated through the intricate supply chain of commodity coffee trade, with large corporations seeing the bulk of the advantage.
 Still, others see fair trade as a marketing practice whose economic focus may or may not have any relevant impact on the actual growers of the coffee.

-In short, fair trade practices are backstopped by a paid certification program, and are generally intended to bolster the price of a roasted coffee at market by playing on our guilt over the state of agricultural economics throughout the world.
+In short, fair trade coffee practices are backstopped by a paid certification program, and are generally intended to bolster the price of a roasted coffee at market by playing on our guilt over the state of agricultural economics throughout the world.
 That sounds negative, but if you really want your choice of coffee to help farmers directly, look instead for roasters who have direct trade relationships with farmers.

 In the world of small-batch, specialty coffee, the emphasis is on practicing what’s known as “direct trade."
 What this means is that roasters regularly visit with and establish long-term, direct trading partnerships with the actual farmers from whom they source coffee.
 There may be other parties involved with the export, transport, storage or other aspects of coffee handling, but the agreement is made between roaster and farm directly.
 Sebastian Simsch, founder of Seattle Coffee Works, points out three key aspects of direct trade: